sameersaurav/tau-TASS/README.md

 1. ### Compute the free energy surface _F(**s**)_ from TASS simulations
    - Generate the free energy surface  _F(**s**)_ using your TASS simulation data.
 2. ### Train an ANN to represent _F(**s**)_
-   - use the file "free_energy.dat" as input for the neural network.
+   - use the file `free_energy.dat` as input for the neural network.
    - Run the command:
      ```
      python NN.py